wechto/paper/README.md

 we show relationships between the proposed model advantage and generalization in RL — using which we provide guarantees on the gap in performance of an agent in new environments.

-:curly_loop: [Model-Advantage Optimization for Model-Based Reinforcement Learning](https://arxiv.org/pdf/2106.14080.pdf) :+1: :fire: :volcano: :droplet:
+:curly_loop: [Model-Advantage Optimization for Model-Based Reinforcement Learning](https://arxiv.org/pdf/2106.14080.pdf) :+1: :fire: :droplet:

-we propose a novel value-aware objective that is an upper bound on the absolute performance difference of a policy across two models.
+a novel value-aware objective that is an upper bound on the absolute performance difference of a policy across two models.

 :curly_loop: [Policy-Aware Model Learning for Policy Gradient Methods](https://arxiv.org/pdf/2003.00030.pdf) :fire: :volcano: